Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Introduction. An overview of the results.

 It may be worth discussing the relation of the results in Section~3 to their scalar valued correspondents.
 The results about the existence of random spectral measures for scalar valued Gaussian stationary random fields give a great help in proving the results in Section~3.
 In particular, these results provide the definition of the random spectral measures $Z_{G,j}$, and determine their distribution for all $1\le j\le d$.
 The definition of $Z_{G,j}$, and the properties determining its distribution depend only on the measure~$G_{j,j}$.
 On the other hand, we had to carry out some additional work to prove those properties of a vector valued spectral random measure which determine the joint distribution of their coordinates.
-The complex measures $G_{j,j'}$ with $j\neq j'$ appear at this point of the investigation.
+The non-diagonal elements $G_{j,j'}$ with $j\neq j'$ of the matrix valued spectral measure $(G_{j,j'})$, $1\le j,j'\le d$, appear at this point of the investigation.

 The fourth section deals with a special subject, and our motivation to study it demands some explanation.
 Here we consider vector valued Gaussian stationary generalized random fields.